GeorgeLukaanya/Embedded_Systems/FireAlarm/README.md

 - ESP32 or ESP8266 development board (for example: ESP32-WROOM) — check `platformio.ini` for the configured board.
 - Smoke sensor (e.g. MQ-2, MQ-135 or equivalent)
-- (Optional) Flame sensor / IR sensor
-- Buzzer or small siren (active or driven by transistor)
 - Status LED (with resistor)
 - Relay module (optional) if you need to switch mains-powered siren or other high-voltage equipment
 - Wires, breadboard, and suitable power supply (5V/3.3V depending on sensors and board)

-## Typical wiring / pinout

-Update these to match your `src/main.cpp` pin definitions.
-The pins below are examples only:

-- Smoke sensor analog output -> A0 (ADC pin on your board)
+ - Smoke sensor (e.g. MQ-2, MQ-135 or equivalent)
-- Flame sensor digital out -> D2
+ - KY-026 Flame sensor (common flame/IR detector module; provides digital and often analog output)
-- Buzzer (active) -> D5 (or a transistor driving the buzzer from a GPIO)
+ - KY-035 Analog Hall-effect (magnetic) sensor — used here as a magnetic-door sensor to detect the presence/state of a magnetic contact or lock
+ - Buzzer or small siren (active or driven by transistor).
+A generic active piezo buzzer is typically used; add a specific model if preferred.
-- Status LED -> D4 (through 220Ω resistor)
+ - Status LED (with resistor)
-- Relay IN -> D12
-- VCC / GND -> match sensor and board voltage requirements

-Always confirm voltage levels: many sensors expect 5V while ESP boards are 3.3V.
-Use level shifting or run sensors at compatible voltages.
+ - Relay module (optional) if you need to switch mains-powered siren or other high-voltage equipment
+ - Wires, breadboard, and suitable power supply (5V/3.3V depending on sensors and board)

 ## Quick start — build & flash (PlatformIO)